 Describes treatment wherein the patient stays at the hospital or facility.
 Length of time can vary anywhere from days to months.

-To remove toxins or poison from; specifically, medical treatment of an alcoholic or drug addict involving abstinence and reduction of cravings and withdrawal symptoms in order to remove the addictive substances from the bloodstream.
+To remove toxins or poison from; specifically, medical treatment of an alcoholic or drug addict involving abstinence and reduction of cravings and withdrawal symptoms to remove the addictive substances from the bloodstream.
 Detox addresses the physiological aspects of addiction.

 To restore to health after illness, injury, etc.; the process of restoring to better health and a better life by training and therapy after detoxification.
-Rehab would ideally address the wide range of factors that cause and contribute to addiction, and contain steps to prevent relapse.
+Rehab would ideally address the full range of factors that cause and contribute to addiction, and contain steps to prevent relapse.

 Characterized by the treatment of the whole person, taking into account personal, mental, familial, social, environmental, and spiritual factors – rather than just the physical symptoms of a disease or condition.